Logbook loans

 How to compare logbook loans

-If you do plan on taking out a logbook loan, here are some of the key features to consider when comparing lenders.
+If you do plan on taking out a logbook loan, here are some key features to consider when comparing lenders.

 • Overall cost.
 If you only look at one factor, it should probably be this one.
 As a general rule of thumb, whenever you borrow money, aim for the lowest overall cost while making sure the repayment schedule is comfortably affordable.

 • Repayment amounts.
 The difference between the best and worst rates on the market can be vast, so shop around to keep costs manageable.
-As a general rule, the longer the term of your loan, the lower your monthly repayments will be but the more interest you’ll pay overall.
+Generally, the longer the loan term, the lower your monthly repayments will be, but the more interest you’ll pay overall.
 Choose the shortest possible term that makes your monthly repayments comfortably manageable.
 If you miss monthly repayments, you’ll be subject to late fees and could ultimately lose your car.

 • Fees and charges.
 The key fee to watch out for is late fees.
 If these are too high, it could make getting back on track with your repayments really difficult, meaning you’ll be in danger of losing your car.

-• When a lender will seek to repossess your car.
-Most lenders won’t seek to repossess your vehicle until you’ve missed several repayments, but it’s important to be aware when this process will begin.
+• When a lender seeks to repossess your car.
+Most lenders won’t seek to repossess your vehicle until you’ve missed several repayments, but it’s important to know when this process will begin.

 Pros and cons of logbook loans